 Feed your spirit.
 Pray, meditate, or do another activity that makes you feel part of something greater.
 Try to find meaning in both your life and in your role as a caregiver.

-Watch out for signs of depression, anxiety, or burnout and get professional help if needed.
+Watch out for signs of depression, anxiety, or burnout and seek professional help if needed.

 Social and recreational needs of family caregivers